Dutch language: Middle Dutch (12th–15th centuries)

 Old Dutch naturally evolved into Middle Dutch.
-The year 1150 is often cited as the time of the discontinuity, but it actually marks a time of profuse Dutch writing; during this period a rich Medieval Dutch literature developed.
+The year 1150 is often chosen as the time of the transition, but it actually marks a time of profuse Dutch writing; during this period a rich Medieval Dutch literature developed.
 There was at that time no overarching standard language; Middle Dutch is rather a collective name for a number of closely related, mutually intelligible dialects spoken in the former Old Dutch area.
 Where Old Dutch fragments are very hard to read for untrained Modern Dutch speakers, the various literary works of Middle Dutch are somewhat more accessible.
-The most notable difference between Old and Middle Dutch is in a feature of speech known as vowel reduction.
-Round vowels in word-final syllables are rather frequent in Old Dutch; in Middle Dutch, such vowels are leveled to a schwa.
+The most notable difference between Old and Middle Dutch is in a feature of speech known as vowel reduction, whereby vowels in unstressed syllables are leveled to a schwa.

 The Middle Dutch dialect areas were affected by political boundaries.
 The sphere of political influence of a certain ruler often also created a sphere of linguistic influence, with the language within the area becoming more homogenous.
 Following the contemporary political divisions they are in order of importance: